poole/poole/_posts/2016-01-02-example-content.md

 // > 8
 {% endhighlight %}

 You may also optionally show code snippets with line numbers.
-Add `linenos` to the Pygments tags.
+Add `linenos` to the Rouge tags.

 {% highlight js linenos %}
 // Example can be run directly in your JavaScript console